 As the Company was focused on its exploration programs for the Cervantes and Tombstone projects which continued into the first and second quarters of 2019 resulting in nominal legal fees being incurred mainly for annual corporate filings in the USA for its US subsidiary.
 Legal fees increased in the third quarter of 2019 from the creation of a tax efficient structure for the joint venture with Kootenay for the Cervantes property in Mexico.
 In the fourth quarter of 2019, legal services were rendered for incorporation matters and extension of expiry dates for warrants.
 In the first quarter of 2020, modifications to exercise prices of stock options necessitated regulatory filings and approvals which increased legal fees.
-Corporate affairs incurred for US subsidiaries were rendered in appreciated US dollar values.
+Corporate affairs incurred for US subsidiaries were rendered in appreciated US dollar values in the first quarter of 2020.
+Nominal legal fees were incurred in the second quarter of 2020 for general corporate matters.
+Legal services rendered for the Company's ongoing efforts to secure a joint venture with Kootenay were allotted to the Cervantes project.

 Office and sundry include ancillary office support facilities for the Company's activities, and include insurance, office rent, telecommunications and software and systems support and licensing.
 Insurance remains comparable given no changes in its directors and officers and commercial liability insurance coverages.
 Office and sundry and rent are generally more fixed than other functional expense categories, but were lower in the second quarter of 2019.
-Rent slightly increased in the third quarter of 2019 from the sharing of a larger office facility, but reduced in the first quarter of 2020 for the elimination of unused office space.
+Rent slightly increased in the third quarter of 2019 from the sharing of a larger office facility, but reduced in the first quarter of 2020 for the elimination of unused share office space.
 The use of shared office facilities has allowed rent and commitments to be nominal.
-There were no refinements or upgrades to its accounting ERP systems in Canada and Mexico including for its third party cloud server providers to host its accounting system, data and emails.
-In the first quarter of 2020, systems support was needed to ensure access to servers due to office shut down from the current pandemic to ensure employees can work remotely in a secure manner.
+In the first quarter of 2020, systems support was needed to ensure access to servers due to office shut down from the current pandemic to ensure employees can work remotely in a secure manner which continued into the second quarter resulting in higher costs for software and systems support.
 In 2019, the Company licensed software to assist with geological mapping and from technical support for employee turnover issues.

 Project evaluation efforts involve due diligence on identifying mineral properties of merit for acquisition purposes.
 These costs are attributable to geological technical management review and due diligence, site visits to mineral properties in North America, reviewing technical information, and addressing any legal issues associated with due diligence.
 These costs were higher in the first quarter of 2019 as the Company was completing its exploration programs from fiscal 2018 and wanted to expand its portfolio of exploration projects.
 Nominal efforts were done in generating new projects for the second and third quarters of 2019 given the need to preserve limited cash resources.
 The increase in the fourth quarter of 2019 was attributable to year end accruals and commensurate allocation of unused vacation pay for 2019 by technical personnel.
 Only nominal travel expenses were incurred in the first quarter of 2020 given limited cash and the economic downturn from the current pandemic in the latter part of the quarter.
 This cost is comprised mostly of technical management review and travel.
+In the second quarter of 2020, the Company engaged a consultant to provide corporate development activities and to develop strategies and guidance to management to advance current projects and identify new opportunities.